Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 As you can see, there’s more than one generic nose spray with fluticasone propionate.

-Each dose of this one provides 50 mcg.
+Each dose of these nasal sprays provides 50 mcg.

 Like the other two above, you’ll have allergy relief for a full day after you use it.
 It alleviates hay fever, so you don’t have to deal with sneezing, an itchy nose, watery eyes, and so on.